Kidney failure can be life threatening if not treated properly. Kidney failure is often associated with chronic health conditions such as:

 Maine’s only transplant program

-The mission of the MaineHealth Transplant Program is to provide the best care for patients with irreversible kidney failure, and for their living donors.
-As the only transplant program in the state, the MaineHealth Transplant Program has performed more than 1500 kidney transplants since 1971.
+The MaineHealth Transplant Program provides high-quality care for patients with irreversible kidney failure, and their living donors.
+As the only transplant program in the state, we have performed more than 1500 kidney transplants since 1971.
 Learn more about the MaineHealth Transplant Program.

 - Certain infections, such as TB, bone infections or hepatitis